Épila

 Épila is a municipality in the province of Zaragoza, Aragon, Spain.
 Its population in 2005 was approximately 4,100.

 The Santuario de la Virgen de Rodanas is located in the Sierra de Nava Alta, west of Épila town.
 The road to the sanctuary from Épila is not paved.

+Motis Dolader estimates that between 163 and 271 Jews left the town during the 1492 expulsion.

 Personalities

 John I of Castile was born in Épila.